 There are many different adaptogenic plants, and some of the well-studied ones include ashwagandha, schisandra, licorice root, ginseng, and reishi.
 Each one has slightly different mechanisms of action, and some are stimulating while others are more relaxing.

 If you’re feeling high-strung in the evenings, consider a reishi tea to settle your mind and body.
 Reishi is a mushroom known to support the body's stress response and promote a calmer state of mind.
-One of our favorite stress-busting formulas that also contains reishi is TianChi, an adaptogenic herb complex that provides extra nourishment to help you navigate the storm of stress, work, and life.

 6. Change Your Mindset